 You might wonder when Edge reads the policy entries from the registry.
 Chromium’s policy code does not subscribe to registry change event notifications (Update: See below).
 That means that it will not notice that a given policy key in the registry has changed until:

 - You push the

-Reload Policiesbutton on the about://policy page, or
+Reload Policiesbutton on the

 - A Group Policy update notice is sent by Windows, which happens when the policy was applied via the normal Group Policy deployment mechanism.

 Chromium and Edge rely upon an event from the RegisterGPNotification function to determine when to re-read the registry.